-Due to the high flexibility of diffusion models in controlling the generation process during sampling, unlike one-step generative models such as GANs \citep{goodfellow2020generative}, training-free steering methods have been actively investigated \citep{singhal2025a,kim2025training,koulischer2025dynamic}.
-These approaches leverage guidance techniques to repel the generation from specific points or embeddings, thereby achieving concept erasure without the need for fine-tuning.
+Due to the high flexibility of diffusion models in sampling, unlike GANs \citep{goodfellow2020generative}, training-free steering methods have been actively investigated \citep{singhal2025a,kim2025training,koulischer2025dynamic}.
+These methods leverage guidance techniques to repel the generation from specific points or embeddings, achieving concept erasure without finetuning.

-On the other hand, \textbf{data unlearning} is closely related to individual data memorization and aims to remove specific data examples in accordance with the ``Right to be Forgotten.''
+\textbf{Data unlearning}, on the other hand, is closely related to individual data memorization and aims to remove specific data examples in accordance with the ``Right to be Forgotten" by the aforementioned GDPR.
 For example, if a user requests the deletion of a particular face image used to train a diffusion model, the goal is to eliminate the influence of that image from the trained model.
 In contrast to concept erasing, for which various practical solutions have been developed, data unlearning remains relatively underexplored \citep{alberti2025data}.
-In general, the objective of diffusion unlearning $\mathcal{L}_{\text{UL}}(\theta)$ can be formulated as follows:
+In general, the objective of diffusion unlearning $\min_\theta \mathcal{L}_{\text{UL}}(\theta)$ is

 Gradient ascent (GA) or negative gradient on forget data samples $\mathcal{D}_F$ is a key component for data unlearning \citep{golatkar2020eternal}.
-For GA, we can rewrite the loss function on the forget set $\mathcal{L}_{\text{GA}}(\theta)$ is formulated as follows:
+For GA, the loss function on the forget set $\mathcal{L}_{\text{GA}}(\theta)$ is formulated as follows:

-EraseDiff \citep{wu2025erasing} replaces the true score of the forget samples with a randomly sampled noisy image, while training normally on the retain set with scaler $\beta$:

-where $\boldsymbol{\epsilon}$ is data-independent noise.
-Recently, SISS \citep{alberti2025data} investigated the unlearning as a mixture distribution of forget and retain data with importance sampling.
+EraseDiff \citep{wu2025erasing} replaces the true score of the forget samples with a randomly sampled noisy image.
+SISS \citep{alberti2025data} investigated the unlearning as a mixture distribution of forget and retain data with importance sampling.
 In conclusion, previous methods investigate how to formulate \Eqref{eq:unlearn} well.